Shipyard Workers and Asbestos Exposure

 This booming industry required many workers.
 Until asbestos regulations were updated in the late 1970s, millions of people working in shipyards handled or worked near asbestos.

-Shipyards have a long history of asbestos use.
-This natural mineral has been used extensively in nearly all components of the ships.
+Shipyards have a long history of using asbestos, a natural mineral that has been used extensively in nearly all ship components.
 Asbestos is inexpensive, abundant, lightweight, strong, and naturally resists heat and fire.

 The positives of asbestos made it seemingly perfect for shipbuilding.
 Ships need materials that are strong but not heavy.
 Also, using materials that resist the spread of fire is essential since shipboard fires can be extremely dangerous, especially at sea.